Kernel Machines for Current Status Data: Simulation Study

 \section{Simulation Study}

-In this section we test the CSD-SVM learning method on simulated data and compare its performance to current state of the art.
-We construct four different data-generating mechanisms, including one-dimensional and multi-dimentional settings.
-For each data type, we compute the difference between the CSD-SVM decision function and the true expectation.
+We test the KM-CSD learning method on simulated data and compare its performance to current state of the art.
+We construct four different data-generating mechanisms, including one-dimensional and multi-dimensional settings.
+For each data type, we compute the difference between the KM-CSD decision function and the true expectation.
 We compare this result to results obtained by the Cox model and by the AFT model.
-As a reference, we compare all these methods to the Bayes risk.
+We were not able to gain access to other nonparametric methods and hence will not compare them to our approach.
+As a reference, we compare all these methods to the Bayes risk, which we calculated for the simulations.